OSGeo/grass-website/static/geojson/README.md

 ## User map

 The [user.geojson file](https://github.com/OSGeo/grass-website/static/geojson/user.geojson) contain the position of GRASS GIS users.
+The [provider.geojson file](https://github.com/OSGeo/grass-website/static/geojson/provider.geojson) contain the position of any companies, research center, university providing activities (specially development and courses) related to GRASS GIS.

 ## Add new record

-If you want to add a new record to one of the GeoJSON file you have to ways
+If you want to add a new record to one of the GeoJSON files you have to ways

 ### User without Git/Github experience